 Gain yourself a good reputation

-In order to achieve sales it will be important to have a local sales team which can guide you through China’s unique business culture in the negotiation process.
-Local staff will have a better understanding of how Chinese businesses and government agencies operate and how to access key decision makers in order to make a sale.
-A local sales team can provide your company the local know-how needed to complete business deals.
+In order to achieve sales, it will be important to have a local sales team that can guide you through China’s unique business culture in the negotiation process.
+Local staff will have a better understanding of how Chinese businesses and government agencies operate and how to access key decision-makers in order to make a sale.
+A local sales team can provide your company with the local know-how needed to complete business deals.

 Companies must analyze potential distribution partners, paying attention to material movement within China, because poor inventory positioning and stock-outs can harm brand reputation.